Bangladesh - Asia

 Payments: Cash is still important for many everyday transactions, and the smoother trip is the one where cash access is arranged early instead of becoming a midday problem.

-Connectivity: A local SIM is essential because timing, pickups, and live route adjustments are part of moving through Dhaka with less friction.
+Connectivity: A local SIM is essential because timing, pickups, and live route adjustments are part of moving through Dhaka with less hassle.

 Tipping: In Dhaka, moderate tipping is appreciated in hotels, guided transport, and sit-down restaurants.
 For simple counters and everyday purchases, rounding is usually enough.